Working for ARC Peer Education can be one of the most rewarding and enjoyable jobs on campus. Benefits include:

 - Suggestions for best use of prep time.

-- Attend a monthly Lead Peer Tutor meetings with ARC Peer Education staff.
+- Attend weekly meetings with the ARC Peer Education Graduate Assistant and other specialized training.

-1. Review the expectations and job responsibilities in the Peer Educator Position Descriptions above for the role you are interested in.
+1. Review the expectations and job responsibilities in the position descriptions above for the role you are interested in.

-2. Review the list of courses for which we offer peer education services.
+2. If you are interested in a Peer Educator role, review the list of courses for which we offer peer education services.
 Our recruitment needs fluctuate throughout the hiring stages so we may not be actively recruiting for all available courses.

 3. Complete an ARC Application

-In the ARC application, you will be able to indicate which peer education positions you would like to be considered for.
+In the ARC application, you will be able to indicate which positions you would like to be considered for.
 You can select multiple positions.

 The application will ask different questions depending on which position(s) you are applying for and whether you are returning or not.